ibm-cloud-docs/account/iam-account_management.md

 Users with the Administrator role for account management services can change the access of other users and remove users from the account, including other users with the administrator role.
 {: important}

-### Assigning access to IAM account management services in the console
-{: #console-iam-services}
-{: ui}

-You can assign access to All IAM Account Management services, which is a subset of account management services that includes IAM Identity, IAM Access Management, IAM User Management, IAM Groups, and future IAM services.
-To assign access to this group of services, you must be the account owner, or a user that's assigned the administrator role on All IAM Account Management services or All Account Management services.

-Some roles that you might assign on a policy for **All IAM Account Management services** affect only certain resources.
-For example, the role Service ID Creator is relevant to only the IAM Identity service.
-{: note}

-To assign access to All IAM Account Management services, complete the following steps:

-1. In the {{site.data.keyword.cloud}} console, click **Manage** > **Access (IAM)**, and then select **Users**.
-1. Click the user that you want to assign access, then go to **Access policies** > **Assign access**.
-1. For the service, select **All IAM Account Management services**.
-Then, click **Next**.
-1. Select any combination of roles or permissions, and click **Review**.
-1. Click **Add** to add your policy configuration to your policy summary.
-1. Click **Assign**.

 ## Actions and roles for account management services
 {: #account-management-actions-roles}
 {: ui}

 The following tables outline the actions that users can take when they are assigned a specific role for each account management service.
 Review the information to ensure that you are assigning the correct level of access to your users.

-### All account management services
+### All Account Management services
 {: #all-account-management}

 To quickly give users a wide range of account management access, you can assign a policy on all account management services.
-Depending on the role that you select, all applicable actions per the selected role for each account management service can be completed by the subject of the policy.
+When a user is assigned a role on **All Account Management services**, they can complete all of the actions that are associated with that role for each individual service.

+Give users access to the group of **All Account Management services** so that they can work with the following services:
+- IAM Access Groups
+- IAM Identity service
+- IAM Access Management
+   - Role management
+- User Management
+- Billing
+- Catalog management
+- Context-based restrictions
+- Enterprise
+- Global catalog
+- IBM Cloud shell settings
+- License and entitlement
+- Partner Center
+- Partner Center - Sell
+- Security and Compliance Center
+- Software instance
+- Support center

 | Roles         | Actions                                                                                                      |
 |---------------|--------------------------------------------------------------------------------------------------------------|